Skip to Content

 Telecoils in hearing aids - What are they and what do they do?

-What is a telecoil hearing aid?
+What is a telecoil hearing aids?
 Telecoil-equipped hearing aids include a small coil that is inside many hearing aids.
 It is similar to an antenna that picks up magnetic signals and sends them as audio to your hearing aids.

 Typically, a hearing aid picks up sound using a microphone and then amplifies it.
 A telecoil works differently - with this feature, the hearing aid "hears" a magnetic pulse and then amplifies that sound signal.